jdthomp/msa/README.md

 <script src=//cdn.bio.sh/msa/1.0/msa.min.gz.js></script>
 ```

+This fork contains a modification to display sequence features as transparent blocks on top of residues, instead of inserting them on a new line underneath

 Yes you can either link to the minified, gzipped CDN version or download the dev version from S3 .

 [![Min version](http://img.shields.io/badge/prod-35kB-blue.svg)](https://cdn.bio.sh/msa/latest/msa.min.gz.js)